Professional course Professional Skills Course

 Informed by industry

 The course has been designed by industry practitioners to ensure it meets the needs of both trainees and their firms and includes visiting speakers from many local and regional law firms.
-You will also have the opportunity to prepare and present a trial in a realistic courtroom environment.
+You will also have the opportunity to prepare and present a trial in a courtroom environment.

 Interactive, relevant and practice-based